 The large telecommunications company Josephine worked for went bankrupt when the CEO, who is now serving 25 years in prison, decided to use the company as his own personal bank account.
 There is a very real possibility Josephine lost everything.

-Jasmine never did go part time and although her hours were shortened she still worked the same amount of time and is now back at full salary.
+Jasmine never did go part-time and although her hours were shortened she still worked the same amount of time and is now back at full salary.
 Making great money, sure, but never stuck to the plan and her kids are still with the nanny.
 Just recently she told me “why not make the money while I can.”
 I just congratulated her quietly and a little sad.

 Hunter has worked himself into poor health, obesity, seemingly perpetual fatigue and seems not as happy as he really could or should be.
+And his relationship certainly isn’t the better for it either.

 From the guy who worked three jobs at twenty-three in order to retire to the redwood forests of California with his wife when they reached forty-five to the high-powered executive who’d done nothing but work and was now planning his early retirement, no one can predict the future or what the reality of life will toss their way.
 Because the twenty-three-year-old couldn’t know that the house in the redwoods would be lost to an earthquake and the executive would never foresee losing his life in the accident that happened while he was engrossed in an early morning conference call on the drive in to work.